Chickpea bread

-Chickpea bread (Qahi/Bukë me qiqra; Nohut ekmeği) is a type of bread made from chickpea flour from Albania and Turkey.
+Chickpea bread (Nohut ekmeği) is a type of bread made from chickpea flour from Turkey.
 Notably, instead of regular yeast, a yeast found on chickpeas is used; this yeast is mixed with flour and water and left out overnight in a warm place.
 The next day, the dough is cut into pieces, placed on a tray and baked.
 In Albania it is baked as dinner rolls.